General Terms and Conditions

 6.4 Responses to Data Subjects

-6.4.3 The Processor will provide to the Controller such information as the Controller may reasonably require in order for the Controller to comply with the rights of Data Subjects under Data Protection Legislation.
-The Processor may not charge an additional amount for fulfilling its obligations under this section (Section 6.4).
+6.4.3 The Data Processor will provide the Data Controller with such information as the Data Controller may reasonably require in order for the Data Controller to comply with the rights of Data Subjects under Data Protection Legislation.
+The Data Processor may not charge an additional amount for fulfilling its obligations under this section (Section 6.4).

-6.4.4 The Processor will provide all appropriate assistance to the Controller to enable it to comply with any information or assessment notices served on the Controller by any supervisory authority under the Data Protection Legislation.
+6.4.4 The Data Processor will provide all appropriate assistance to the Data Controller to enable it to comply with any information or assessment notices served on the Data Controller by any supervisory authority under the Data Protection Legislation.

 6.5 Personal Data Breach

-6.5.2 If the Processor becomes aware of any Personal Data Breach, it will notify the Controller without undue delay (and in any event within 48 hours) including all relevant information such as:
+6.5.2 If the Data Processor becomes aware of any Personal Data Breach, it will notify the Data Controller without undue delay (and in any event within 48 hours) including all relevant information such as:

 2. the likely consequences; and

-6.5.5 The Processor agrees that it shall not (and the Controller is solely responsible to):
+6.5.5 The Data Processor agrees that it shall not (and the Data Controller is solely responsible to):

 2. offer any type of remedy to affected Data Subjects.